irises0605/BlackRock-2019-SDE-Coding-Challenge/README.md

 * output format: TransactionType,Name,Shares.

-For further clarification see the demonstration below.
+For further clarification please see the demonstration section.

 ### Assumptions